-- Parents will be notified of students' progress at the October Parent-Teacher Conferences.
-Additional instructional interventions will be discussed, i.e. Study Club, tutorial services, enrichment opportunities, homework logs, advancement, retention, etc. - A Student Study Team Meeting will be held at school with the current teacher, the former teacher (if possible), the counselor, special education teacher and the principal.
+- advancement, retention, etc. - A Student Study Team Meeting will be held at school with the current teacher, the former teacher (if possible), the counselor, special education teacher and the principal.
 Academic data measuring progress will be shared.
-Discussion will be concerned with the possible modification of instruction and the availability of accommodation to the current instructional program - availability of accommodation to the current instructional program.
-Student progress will be monitored closely and communicated to the parent throughout the school year.
+Discussion will be concerned with the possible modification of instruction and the availability of accommodation to the current instructional program.
+Student progress will be monitored closely and communicated to the parent - Student progress will be monitored closely and communicated to the parent throughout the school year.
 If concerns that may lead to retention are present a discussion will be had with parents no later than March conferences. - A child will not be advanced or retained without parental permission.
 A student will never be retained more than once. - This process will be documented in the student's permanent record folder.